 Research on additional environmental factors is inconclusive.
 It suggests that many would welcome environmental labelling and seems to indicate that consumers would prefer a single combined environmental impacts indicator to multiple indicators, noting that many of the symbols that could be conceived to convey those indicators are poorly understood (perhaps in part because the underlying concepts are also not always understood).
 In general the research seems to imply that consumers would probably prefer this information presented in a separate label to within the energy label; however, there has only been a limited investigation into this issue.
 Thus, overall it is not clear whether the inclusion of environmental impact information in the energy label would dilute the impact of the energy aspects of the label or not, although it seemingly contradicts the evidence that favours minimising the number of indicators and amount of information displayed on the label if impacts are to be maximised.
-Furthermore, the literature reports that there are still unresolved methodological issues for some of the environmental impact indicator.
+Furthermore, the literature reports that there are still unresolved methodological issues for some of the environmental indicators and that more work would be needed to develop a credible aggregate environmental impact indicator.
 For these reasons many of the stakeholders engaged in the energy labelling process have previously indicated it would be premature or undesirable to attempt to add such an indicator to the energy label.